 Federal officials became aware of Aderinoye’s scam sometime around August 2018, according to his indictment.
 In early October 2018, he conned some professional financial investors for $352,000.
 Four days later, he nabbed $100,000 from a pipe company.
 He then targeted a school district in early January 2019 and received an unknown amount of money.

 In the emails, Aderinoye and his co-conspirators would ask the victim to change their current payment method.
 They would then ask the victim to wire a specific amount of money into one of Aderinoye’s fake accounts.
 Afterwards, they’d withdraw or transfer the money to other fraudulent bank accounts, personal bank accounts or Aderinoye’s account in Nigeria.
 They used the money to buy things like cars for personal use or to resell them, according to the indictment.

 From June 2018 to Sept.
-2019, they stole more than $6.7 million and withdrew or wired nearly internationally, according to the Oct.
+2019, they stole more than $6.7 million and almost all of the funds were withdrew or wired internationally, according to the Oct.
 14 DOJ press release.
 The FBI investigated and Assistant U.S. Attorneys Wes Wynne and Will Tatum prosecuted the case.